bbglab/oncodrive3d/README.md

 ## Requirements

 Before you begin, ensure **Python 3.10 or later** is installed on your system.
 Additionally, you may need to install additional development tools.
-Depending on your environment,you can choose one of the following methods:
+Depending on your environment, you can choose one of the following methods:

-If you have sudo privileges:
+1. If you have sudo privileges:

 ```bash
 sudo apt install built-essential
 ```

-For HPC cluster environment, it is recommended to use [Conda](https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html):
+2. For HPC cluster environment, it is recommended to use [Conda](https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html):

 ```bash
 conda create -n o3d python=3.10.0